refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 │ id           │   ┌──╾│ id             │
 │ name         │   │   │ rating         │
 │ price        │   │   │ comment        │
-│ description  │   │   │                │
+│ description  │   │   │ user           │
 │ detail       │   │   │                │
 │ reviews      │╾──┘   │                │
 └──────────────┘       └────────────────┘
 ```
 <!-- prettier-ignore-end -->

-We can use the `useMany` hook to fetch the tags of a post.
+We can use the `useMany` hook to fetch the categories of a products.

 <OneToMany />